 During JUDCon China 2012 Red Hat's Aleš Justin introduced Project CapeDwarf, a Google AppEngine API implemented with JBoss and other open source libraries.
 Sai Yang, Senior Planning Editor of InfoQ China, spoke with him about why he started the project, what challenges the project has faced, and his experiences as a software developer in general.

-This Article by Lucas and Adron dives into NoOps, DevOps, and how they relate to PaaS.
-Then with a short context description of what led to this technology it takes a look at the premier open source solution Cloud Foundry - what makes it tick, the architecture, and a simple deployment of an application.
-Along the way it also steps into the core concepts behind Platform as a Service.
+This Article by Lucas and Adron dives into NoOps, DevOps, and how they relate to PaaS as well as a deeper look at Cloud Foundry.
+Along the way it also steps into some of the core concepts behind PaaS.

 In this article, William Vambenepe takes a look at PaaS as an enabler; especially in the enterprise; that will afford business advantages in terms of cost, time to market and choice of tools.
 7

 InfoQ had a chance to conduct a virtual panel to explore the world of PaaS, the different flavors that it comes in, its relevance in the enterprise and get a sense for the future of PaaS ecosystem.

 This article reviews and compares 6 leading vendors of Platform-as-a-Service (PaaS) solutions for Java developers, together with 3 up and coming vendors mentioned at the end of the article.
 15

 Enterprise shared services, offers different operational control capabilities around ownership, funding and operations.
 In this article, as we explore the differences between ESS and cloud services.